 After being a witness to some crazy stories, I decided to write about something that not everyone talks about.
 What not to wear to a wedding.
 Let’s save us some embarrassment.
 Go over the list and you know what I am speaking about.

-What Not To Wear To A Wedding – Here Are 15 Things
+What To Wear To A Wedding – 15 Things Do’s And Don’ts

 1. Don’t – Wear White/Ivory Or Anything On Those Lines; Do – Pastels Or Pinks

 This is quite obvious, isn’t it?
 But we will go ahead and say this anyway.
 White is a big no-no, ivories and off-whites are a no-no, and anything else that remotely falls under this category is a BIG no-no. If you’re not the bride, chances are it’s not your big day (Duh-uh), so steer away from anything that falls under this bucket.
 However, after you refer to point 15, go ahead with anything close to pastel, peach or pink undertones.
 There is no trouble there as long as, again – Not white!
 I might sound like someone who is paranoid but some brides and families are quite sensitive about these things, and they rightfully are, considering, well – it’s their big day more than yours.
 But, to make matters easy for you, always follow the dress code, and you should be sorted.
 If you’re not sure, check with someone, or do whatever it takes not to mess this one up.

 2. Don’t – Do Black; Do – Blues

 Can you wear black to a wedding?
 This is a gray area, and with the pace at which fashion is changing, it can be confusing.
 All said and done, the first thing that comes to my mind when someone asks me if they can wear black to a wedding, is a big NO. If it’s used as one of the colors, it still works.
 But the best thing would be to ask the host.
 If you have the unstoppable urge to wear it, ensure that it has ruffles, it’s flouncy and flowing.
 You showing in an LBD might not be your best case scenario.